-Jig Drag = 12 pounds with no prop mounted.
-Measured at WOT. (wide open throttle)
+Total Jig Drag = measured 12 pounds with no propeller mounted.
+Jig drag measurement was taken at WOT. (wide open throttle)

-Locked Prop Drag: 45-50 pounds: When we subtract the measured jig drag, 50 -12 = 38 pounds of actual propeller drag when locking the propeller in reverse under sail.
+Locked Prop Drag = 45-50 pounds: When we subtract the measured jig drag, 50-12 = 38 pounds measured of actual propeller drag when locking the propeller in reverse under sail.

 The locked propeller drag is 2.92 times more drag or a 292% increase in drag over a freewheeling propeller when you remove the test jig from the equation!!!!

 A huge "Thank You" to Maine Sail for the time and trouble he devoted to answering this question once and for all and for allowing his test to be published on catamaransite.com.